Linkbuilding & social media

 Some tips though to get some 'easy' links:

 The importance of social media keeps growing, and search engines take this into account more and more.
-Recently Google even introduced recent Tweets directly in the search results.
-I won't go to much in detail for social media, but make sure you use the channels that are important for your business.
-Usually, this means that you should at least be active on Facebook, Twitter and Google+, but if you're in a business like fashion also Pinterest is probably an important one to take into account.
+I won't go too much in detail about social media, but make sure you use the channels that are important for your business.
+Usually, this means that you should at least be active on Facebook, Twitter, Instagram, TikTok etcetera.